Sub-Riemannian manifold: Examples

 spans the entire algebra.
-The horizontal distribution $H$ spanned by left shifts of $\alpha$ and $\beta$ is completely non-integrable.
+The distribution $H$ spanned by left shifts of $\alpha$ and $\beta$ is completely non-integrable.
 Then choosing any smooth positive quadratic form on $H$ gives a sub-Riemannian metric on the group.

 Properties

 For every sub-Riemannian manifold, there exists a Hamiltonian, called the sub-Riemannian Hamiltonian, constructed out of the metric for the manifold.
 Conversely, every such quadratic Hamiltonian induces a sub-Riemannian manifold.

-The existence of geodesics of the corresponding Hamilton–Jacobi equations for the sub-Riemannian Hamiltonian is given by the Chow–Rashevskii theorem.
+Solutions of the corresponding Hamilton–Jacobi equations for the sub-Riemannian Hamiltonian are called geodesics, and generalize Riemannian geodesics.